Diablo Lake and Lunch Tours

 |Senior Tuition (age 62+)||$40.00|

 |Infant Tuition (age 0-2)||free|

-At the end of our tour, you'll enjoy a delicious, organic and locally-sourced lunch at the North Cascades Environmental Learning Center, the green-built wilderness campus of North Cascades Institute.
+The tour ends with a delicious, organic and locally-sourced lunch at the North Cascades Environmental Learning Center on the shores of Diablo Lake.

 For more information, call (360) 854-2589 or email firstname.lastname@example.org.

 Important note: closed-toe shoes are required on Diablo Lake Boat Tours!